Panarea

 Panarea ([panaˈrɛːa]; Panarìa) is the smallest of the seven inhabited Aeolian Islands, a volcanic island chain in north of Sicily, southern Italy.
 It is a frazione of the comune of Lipari.
 There are currently about 280 residents living on the island year-round; however the population increases dramatically in summer with the influx of tourists especially during the months of July and August.
 In recent years, the island has become known internationally for its celebrity visitors.

 Geography

 The island is an active volcano with a total surface area of only 3.4 km2.
 The highest point on the island, Punta del Corvo, is 421 m above sea level.
 There are thermal springs near the village of Punta di Peppe e Maria.
-Scuba diving is a popular excursion on this tiny island, and you can even swim to a shipwreck between the offshore rocks of Lisca Bianca and Bottaro.
+Scuba diving is a popular excursion on this tiny island, and one can even swim to a shipwreck between the offshore rocks of Lisca Bianca and Bottaro.

 The island is surrounded by several islets and skerries reachable only by boat that make Panarea unique and easily distinguishable between the other Aeolian islands.

 These islets and skerries are: Basiluzzo and Spinazzola, Pietra Nave, Dattilo, Lisca Bianca and Bottaro, Lisca Nera, Le Formiche.